tungnhs2014/Linux-Programming-2025-DevLinux/10-IPC-Shared-Memory/README.md

     char *data_to_write = "Hello from POSIX Writer!";

     // 1.
 Create/Open shared memory object (with read/write permissions)
-    // O_CREAT: Create if it doesn't exist
-    // O_RDWR: Open for reading and writing
-    // 0660: Permissions for user and group (if created new) fd = shm_open(SHM_NAME, O_CREAT | O_RDWR, 0660);
+    fd = shm_open(SHM_NAME, O_CREAT | O_RDWR, 0660);
     if (fd == -1) {
         perror("shm_open");